Copied to Clipboard

 - Occlusives, such as petroleum jelly, silicone, lanolin, and mineral oil, keep moisture in the skin by creating a hydrophobic layer.

 Look for products that combine each of these types of ingredients to get the best effect.
 A thick, oil-based cream is better than a water-based lotion because it will provide better hydration.

 Find opportunities to use your moisturizer several times a day.
 For example, you may want to moisturize first thing in the morning and last thing in the evening.

 Also, be sure to moisturize when you get out of the shower or right after you wash your face to help the product absorb better into your damp skin.

 If your hands are dry, carry around a small pocket-sized moisturizer and, as we mentioned earlier, use it each time you wash your hands.

 Helpful Ingredients For Dry Skin

-In addition to the home remedies listed above, certain ingredients can help prevent and improve dry skin.
-Try one of the following three for natural soothing.
+In addition to the remedies listed above, certain ingredients can help prevent and improve dry skin.
+Try one of the following ingredients for natural soothing.

 1) Colloidal Oatmeal

 Oats aren't just for breakfast.
 If you make a colloid from oats and water, you can use it to trap moisture in your skin.
-Colloidal oatmeal is very effective, which is why we use this ingredient regularly.
+Colloidal oatmeal is a very effective emollient, which is why we use this ingredient regularly.